7-year-old honorary officer gets honor chair from Freeport police after passing away to cancer

 She met Freeport Police Chief Ray Garivey in December who reached out to Cop Stop, an organization in Pearland, for a custom police uniform for her.

-She was made an honorary officer with the Freeport police department on February 7, 2019.
+She was made an honorary officer with the Freeport Police Department on Feb.
+7, 2019.

 Follow Steven Romo on Facebook and Twitter.